matheusd/timezone/README.md

 A Web Application for managing Timezones.

-This WebApp allows end users to manage a list of timezones they are instered in, and automatically see the current time on all of their timezones.
+This WebApp allows end users to manage a list of timezones they are interested in, and automatically see the current time on all of their timezones.

 There are three levels of permission: